Howtoo Logo

 • Set the parking brake and place wheel chocks behind the rear wheels.

-• Spray penetrating oil on the tie rod end jam nut and the tie rod end stud nut.
+• Spray penetrating oil on the tie rod jam nut and outer tie rod stud nut.
+Let it soak for 5-10 minutes.

 🔨 Step-by-Step Instructions